lnlp/LMIC-node/README.md

 **Regional setting**
 --- Regional settings --- is where the regional setting needs to be selected.
-Uncomment the line with the needed region setting (and comment any other region setting).
-Only one region must be selected.
+Uncomment the line with the appropriate region setting (and comment the other region settings).
+Only one region may be selected.
 By default CFG_eu868 (Europe) is selected.

 **LMIC_DEBUG_LEVEL**
 This can be uncommented to allow debug information from the LMIC library to be printed.